bolcer/FXPassThrough/README.md

 ## Dependencies

-It is a R language project.
+It is an R language project.
 You will need to have the following packages.

 - Tidyverse
 - Ezknit